Изображения страниц

 The Pyrenean, and the river Po),

-It draws towards fupper in conclufion, fo.
+It draws towards fupper in conclusion, fo.

 But this is worshipful fociety,

-And fits the mounting spirit, like myself:
+And fits the mounting fpirit, like myself:

 For he is but a baftard to the time,